boringprotocol/docs/docs/intro.md

 3. Where can I buy boring tokens?
 Go to CoinMarketCap and search for Boring Protocol.
 Tap on the button labeled “Market” near the price chart.
 In this view, you will see a complete list of places you can purchase Boring Protocol as well as the currencies you can use to obtain it.
-4. BOP has a supply of 2,000,000,000 coins.
-If you would like to know where to buy Boring at the current rate, the top cryptocurrency exchanges for trading in BoringDAO stock are currently OKX, MEXC, Bitrue, BingX, and Gate.io.
-You can find others listed on our crypto exchanges page.
+BOP has a supply of 2,000,000,000 coins.
+If you would like to know where to buy/swap BOP at the current rate use Jupiter aggregator!: [Click here to visit Jupiter swap aggregator on Solana.](https://jup.ag/swap/SOL-BOP).

 ## What Is a MotherBored? :